-- Better Beamer
+Better Beamer Design

 This has several benefits.
-Firstly, it allows you to shoot your flash at a lower power than you would have to if you weren’t using the Better Beamer, which increases your battery life and decreases flash recycle time during moments of high action.
+Firstly, it allows you to shoot your flash at lower power than you would have to if you weren’t using the Better Beamer, which increases your battery life and decreases flash recycle time during moments of high action.
 It also allows you to shoot at a lower ISO for increased image quality, and to stop your lens down to a smaller aperture, allowing you to maintain more of your subject in focus if that is your wish.
 Pretty great for a $35 accessory, right?

-It’s definitely not all good news though, but I suppose that usually is the flip side to a product being so cheap.
-The Better Beamer Flash Extender feels like a very cheap product.
-The plastic arms are made from a very lightweight plastic, and the hook-and-loop strap that holds the whole thing together is simply glued to one of the arms.
 Mine often comes unstuck in hot weather, and the hook-and-loop strap is forever getting attached to all manner of items in my luggage.
-Perhaps it’s just me, but when I pull out my gorgeous Really Right Stuff carbon tripod, and mount my beautiful Canon super telephoto lens to it, I also don’t particularly like sticking something on the top of the whole thing that looks like it was created at home in a 3D printer, although I do like that you can buy replacement fresnel lenses for just $10.
+Perhaps it’s just me, but when I pull out my gorgeous Really Right Stuff carbon tripod and mount my beautiful super-telephoto lens to it, I also don’t particularly like sticking something on the top of the whole thing that looks like it was created at home in a 3D printer.
+Although I do like that you can buy replacement fresnel lenses for just $10.

 Video Review